payshares-legacy/docs/docs/Transaction-Robustness.md

 A past sequence error means that a transaction with this sequence number has already been submitted to the network.
 If you’ve followed the best practices and have only been submitting transactions through one singular point of submission, this is your transaction and it is in a validated, confirmed ledger!
 To be sure, the reference client double checks that this transaction hash is in a ledger using the ‘tx’ RPC call.
 If it is, we can then safely mark the transaction as confirmed.
 If it’s not, we throw a fatal error and stop processing.

 ##### terPRE_SEQ
 This means that the transaction your submitting has a sequence number in the future.
 For instance, if the last sequence number for your account is 10 and you submit a transaction with 15, you’ll get this error.
 This could happen for a variety of reasons, and usually it will resolve itself.
 For instance, you submit transaction A with sequence 1 and it returns tesSUCCESS.
-But then the stellard instance crashes and it drops transaction A. You then submit transaction B with sequence number 2.
+But then the paysharesd instance crashes and it drops transaction A. You then submit transaction B with sequence number 2.
 A terPRE_SEQ error will be returned because the node hasn’t seen sequence number 1 yet.
 At this point, you need to resubmit transaction A first, and then transaction B will have the correct sequence number and processing will continue.

 ##### tecUNFUNDED_PAYMENT
 This error is sent when your account doesn’t have funds to cover this transaction.
 However, as with all “tec” transactions, this transaction took a sequence number and claimed a fee.
 This should be a fatal error requiring manual intervention before continuing to process.